Nish1996/naan-tdd-factory/README.md

 Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
 Bash is an acronym for Bourne Again Shell.
 A shell is a terminal application used to interface with an operating system through written commands.

 ##*Line Commands in Git Bash for Naan Factory 2*
-Step 1 - Know the access point of the drive

 - Step 1 - Know the drivepoint access which you have
 -      $ pwd -->
        /c/Users/AHirani